afsalthaj/true-delta/README.md

 # true-delta

-A true delta library in scala.
+A FP solution to find delta in Scala.

 ## Usage